-The assessment is given a few times a year: in Fall, Winter, and Summer semesters.
-Contact the program manager for exact dates.
+The assessment is given a few times a year: monthly, quarterly, and annually.
+Contact the program manager for scheduling your exact dates.

-Approximately two weeks before each assessment period the Program Manager sends registration information and links to each prospective student.
-In most cases, the PM emails this information to each student.
-If you do not receive a registration form two weeks prior to the assessment period or if you have other questions about registration, contact us.
+Approximately two weeks before each assessment period the Program Manager (PM) schedules candidates and registers each prospective student.
+In most cases, the (PM) emails this information to each student.
+If you do not receive an assessment time two weeks prior to the assessment period or if you have other questions about registration, contact us.

 Each assessment is given online in the virtual classroom or at a location, depending on your area.

 Please click the Member Pricing tab above to find the current cost.